gscbravo/inf/README.md

 flask run
 ```

-Then you can create an admin account using `src/add_user.py`.
+Then you can create an admin account using `src/admin.py`.
 You can use
 this to delete comments.
 Be sure to change app.config['SECRET_KEY'] in
 `src/app.py` to something more secure.
 You can login at `/login`.

 ```
-python3 add_user.py
+python3 admin.py add
 ```

+You can change your password by using `change` and delete your account
+by using `delete`.

 When in production, use a WSGI server such as [Gunicorn](https://gunicorn.org/)
 with [Nginx](https://nginx.org/).